Skip to main content

 The medium of instruction is mainly Chinese.
 English and/or Putonghua is adopted as the language of instruction for relevant courses, as appropriate.

-Participants who are enrolled in education programmes [leading to Qualified Teacher Status (QTS)] are required to fulfill the ITCE requirement by completing one of the pathways before graduation.
+Students are required to fulfill the DCR by completing at least one of the pathways before graduation.
 For detailed information, please refer to www.lttc.eduhk.hk/for-students/information-technology-competency-in-education-itce/.

 Entrance Requirements